Primordial Black Hole Hot Spots and Nucleosynthesis: Introduction

-To derive such constraints, previous works generally assumed that the flux of high-energy particles emitted by evaporating PBHs is homogeneous in space.
-At first sight, such an assumption appears to be reasonable.
-It relies on the calculation of the average distance between PBHs at the time of their evaporation, and the observation that this distance is: $(i)$ much smaller than the Hubble radius--meaning that there are many PBHs per Hubble patch when they evaporate--and $(ii)$ much smaller than the typical mean free path of the low-energy particles in play in the dissociation of light nuclei formed during BBN.
+One of the main observational constraints on evaporating PBHs comes from the effect of their Hawking evaporation after the onset of Big Bang Nucleosynthesis (BBN)~\cite{Sarkar_1996, Jedamzik_2009,Izotov_2014,Carr_2010, Carr:2020gox, Forestell_2019}.
+To derive such constraints, previous works generally assumed that the flux of particles emitted by evaporating PBHs is homogeneous in space.
+This assumption relies on the observation that the average distance between PBHs at the time of their evaporation is: $(i)$ much smaller than the Hubble radius--meaning that there are many PBHs per Hubble patch when they evaporate--and $(ii)$ much smaller than the typical mean free path of the low-energy particles in play in the dissociation of light nuclei formed during BBN.
 Within this framework, PBHs are assumed to radiate particles locally, but these particles quickly lose energy after scattering on the homogeneous plasma.
-Importantly, it is only after this {\em reprocessing} of the Hawking radiation to lower energy that particles emitted by many PBHs propagate freely until they dissociate light nuclei in a homogeneous manner. {However, it is during this reprocessing that local variations of the plasma temperature may play a significant role.} It was noticed, e.g. in studies of the CMB distortion due to PBHs~\cite{Acharya_2022}, that localisation effects may become important to the phenomenology of evaporating PBHs in the context of black hole superradiance~\cite{Pani_2013,Chluba_2015} or PBH accretion~\cite{Ali_Ha_moud_2017}.
-However, these works studied black holes with much higher masses than the ones we will consider here.
+It is only after this {\em reprocessing} of the Hawking radiation to lower energy that particles emitted by many PBHs propagate freely until they dissociate light nuclei in a homogeneous manner. {However, it is during this reprocessing that local variations of the plasma temperature may play a significant role.}

 In this paper, we challenge the assumption of homogeneity by accounting for the fact that the local plasma around PBHs may take the form of a hot spot, as suggested in Refs.~\cite{He:2022wwy,He:2024wvt,Das:2021wei}.
 As we will show, a local increase in the temperature around PBHs can lead to temporary trapping of the particles radiated, effectively reducing the capacity of PBHs to disturb BBN.
-For simplicity, we will consider in this paper only the case of PBHs in the mass range $10^{11}\mathrm{g}\lesssim M\lesssim 10^{13}\mathrm{g}$ for which the most relevant constraint comes from photodissociation.
+For simplicity, we will consider in this paper only the case of PBHs in the mass range $10^{11}\mathrm{g}\lesssim M\lesssim 10^{13}\mathrm{g}$ for which the most relevant constraint comes from photodissociation\footnote{Localisation effects were mentioned in studies like~\cite{Acharya_2022}, and shown to be important to the phenomenology of evaporating PBHs in the context of black hole superradiance~\cite{Pani_2013,Chluba_2015} or PBH accretion~\cite{Ali_Ha_moud_2017} for heavier PBHs.}.